pjgrandinetti/RMNpy/docs/user_guide/datasets.rst

 Working with Datasets
 =====================

-The ``Dataset`` class is the central component of RMNpy, representing complete scientific datasets with metadata, dimensions, and data variables.
+The ``Dataset`` class is the central component of RMNpy, representing complete scientific datasets based on the Core Scientific Dataset Model (CSDM).

 Creating Datasets
 ------------------